Cat5TV/nebulinux/README.md

 It's not end-user ready or distributable.
 Just my own scripts to get up and going quickly.

 In my case, I deploy my Baldnerd Debian base image from baldnerd.com, update it with apt, and then clone and run this script.
-Then I add the fan script to my crontab @reboot.
-Haven't bothered to get the screen working just yet.

 From there, I take the two drives in my CloudShell-2, set up as a mirror, and wipe 'em.
-Then, mount that mirror to /var/www/html/data with fstab.
+Then, mount that mirror to /mnt/data with fstab.

+Once mounted, give access: chown www-data:www-data /mnt/data

-THEN (and only then), activate NextCloud by following the usual in-browser config, leaving the data dir as default.
+THEN (and only then), activate NextCloud by following the usual in-browser config, setting the data target to /mnt/data

 Resources: